|

 to meet scientific objectives.
 There will be public access, with

+a scenic perimeter trail and visitor center.
 The Sierra Club and Surfrider Foundation vigorously opposed the rebuilding

 of an existing sea wall as inconsistent with the Coastal Act.
 Nevertheless,